KTM 125 Duke

 Value 50 · Insurance 84 · Theft 65

-The KTM 125 Duke holds its value about as well as most bikes (around 30% lost over three years, against the 25-32% bike norm) and is cheap to insure (around £290/yr typical).
+The KTM 125 Duke is cheap to insure (around £290/yr typical).
 Theft risk is moderate.
 The main thing to check on a used one is the throttle body sensor.
+We don't yet hold model-specific depreciation for the KTM 125 Duke; our default estimate is around 30% lost over three years.

 Variant: 125 Duke